César Acuña: Mayorship of Trujillo and Regional Governorship of La Libertad (2007–2015)

 Following the 2006 general election's poor results, Alliance for Progress lost its party registration in the National Jury of Elections alongside the rest of the parties that failed to pass the threshold.
 That same year, Acuña made his first mayoral bid in Trujillo.
 Considered as a underdog throughout the entire campaign, his victory proved a major blow for the Peruvian Aprista Party, as the city is widely recognized as the Aprista party's birthplace and stronghold in the Peruvian north.
 He attained 56.5% of the popular vote.
 President of Peru and leader of the Peruvian Aprista Party, Alan García, lamented his party's defeat in Trujillo, being quoted by the press saying: "I cried on Sunday night because I never thought that Haya de la Torre's cradle and grave could be lost.
 It is a stab in the heart, I say it as a son.
 At some point I will recover Trujillo even if I have to be a candidate for mayor personally.
 Many good people from Trujillo have punished the disorders and the pride of some people there...".

 Acuña ran for mayoral reelection in 2010, defeating once again the Peruvian Aprista Party nominee, Daniel Salaverry, with 43.9% of the popular vote.
 After 7 years in office, he formally resigned to the mayorship in order to run for Governor of La Libertad in the 2014 regional elections.
 The region had been governed by José Murgia since 2007, and remained the last Aprista governorship at national level.
 Acuña ultimately won the election with 43.6% of the popular vote, defeating Murgia.

-Upon taking office in January 2015, Acuña led diverse infrastructure programs throughout the region, and constantly clashed with the new mayor of Trujillo, a former police colonel Elidio Espinoza, an independent who defeated Alliance for Progress the year prior.
+Upon taking office in January 2015, Acuña led diverse infrastructure programs throughout the region of La Libertad, and constantly clashed with the new mayor of Trujillo, a former police colonel Elidio Espinoza, an independent who defeated Alliance for Progress the year prior.